Introduction

 Protocol and Ports = TCP 22

-If you want to connect to some or all Windows VM directly on RDP –
+Firewall settings if you want to connect to some or all Windows VMs directly on RDP:

 Direction = Ingress